The ALM Octane dashboard is the control center for analysis. It provides a visual, customizable display of the development progress and quality.

 |Accessible tabular format||For all graph types, this option displays the data in a table.|

-In some of the graphs you can enable additional options:
+In some of the widgets, you can select additional options:

-Include empty columns.
-For Summary type graphs, this option includes data from features or application modules with no associated or assigned items.
+For summary widgets, this option shows data from features or application modules with no associated or assigned items.

-Show trend of changes.
-For trend-based graphs, this option counts all status changes in a given time frame—not just the final state of each entity.
+For trend-based widgets, this option counts all status changes in a given time frame—not just the final state of each entity.
 For example, if you want to see how many defects were opened and closed in each day, giving you a picture of the overall trend.
 You can use the Defect daily injection days/weeks graph to see how many defects were opened and closed by your team, over a two-week period.

 Note: When aggregating by weeks, the number for each date on the graph represents how many records were at the end of the week that started on the start date.